Countervailing power: Political theory

+Economic usage

 In economics, the famous American economist John Kenneth Galbraith developed the concept of "Countervailing Power" in his 1952 book American Capitalism to refer to the political regulation of markets.
 In the classic liberal economy, goods and services are provided and prices set by free bargaining between isolated individual agents.
 According to Galbraith, however, large business corporations wield enormous power to bias market processes in modern economies.
 'Countervailing' powers in the form of trade unions, citizens' organizations and others are crucial to offset business's excessive advantage.
 On page 126 of his book, Galbraith elaborates on countervailing power in the sphere of economics when he states:"The development of countervailing power requires a certain minimum opportunity and capacity for organization, corporate or otherwise.
 If the large retail buying organizations had not developed the countervailing power which they have used, by proxy, on behalf of the individual consumer, consumers would have been faced with the need to organize the equivalent of the retailer's power.
 This would have been a formidable task but it has been accomplished in Scandinavia where the consumer's co-operative, instead of the chain store, is the dominant instrument of countervailing power in consumers' goods markets."